CephalofairGames/merc-packs-faq/index.md

 ### <a name="page_52" class="page-number">5.2</a> Damage, Shield, and Ward

 **When I lose a card to avoid all damage, do I lose Ward?** Yes.
-Ward's and Brittle's effects are considered before the Damage Negation step.
+Ward's effects are considered before the Damage Negation step.

 **If I lose a card to avoid all damage, do I still need to mark use slots on defensive items like armor?** Yes, unless you can bring the damage to 0 by other means.
 The order of operations for taking damage means that mandatory items get used before you negate it by losing a card.